Are you ready to celebrate National Mentoring Month 2024?

 What is National Mentoring Month?

-National Mentoring Month is a widespread campaign aiming to spread awareness around the importance of mentoring in society, as well as celebrate its positive impact.
+National Mentoring Month is a widespread campaign to spread awareness around the importance of mentoring in society, as well as celebrate its positive impact.
 It runs every January and includes Thank Your Mentor day on the 21st.

 National Mentoring Month’s 3 key goals are:

-Inspiring more people to become mentors, particularly to young people
+- To inspire more people to become mentors, particularly younger people

 What started as a US youth mentoring movement, has snowballed into a global celebration of the benefits of mentoring in all areas of society, with many organisations, universities, and charities getting involved.